Canada is one of the most popular travel destinations in North America, attracting millions of international visitors every year.

 Which SIM card is best in Canada?

-Rogers, Bell, and Telus all offer strong nationwide coverage.
+Rogers, Bell, and Telus all offer strong nationwide coverage depending on region and plan.

 Is mobile internet expensive in Canada?

 Yes.
-Mobile data plans in Canada are generally more expensive compared to many other cou
+Mobile data plans in Canada are generally more expensive compared to many other countries.

 Is eSIM available in Canada?